 For example, let’s say you set aside $1,200 per year with a 7.00% rate of return until you were 65.
 If you started saving at 30, you’d end up with $165,884 in your account.
 But if you started saving 10 years earlier?
 You’d have $342,899 by the time you retired.

 By understanding how powerful the effects of compound interest can be, you might be more motivated to start saving ASAP.
-If that’s the case, you can open an IRA online with a small minimum deposit (you’ll need to add a parent’s name to the account if you’re a minor).
+If that’s the case, you can open an individual retirement account (IRA) online with a small minimum deposit (you’ll likely need to add a parent’s name to the account if you’re a minor).

 Once you’ve opened an account, you can set up automatic deposits that will grow over time.